JeremyBYU/realsense-tracking/README.md

 This is only required if you want two computers on the same network to talk to each other.

 1. Update each computers hosts file so that they are aware of each other.
 An example below.
-Don't forget the `.locadomain`.
+Don't forget the `.localdomain`.

+Example:
 ```txt
 127.0.0.1       localhost
 ::1             localhost